How to Make a DIY Valentine’s Day Candy Heart Onesie with a Cricut Joy (or any Cricut!)

 That’s it!
 Aren’t these candy heart onesies for Valentine’s Day adorable?

 Do you want to make this Valentine’s Day Candy Heart Onesie, but want more candy heart sayings?
-If so, you’ll want to check out my Candy Hearts Baby Bodysuit SVG File Mega Bundle featured in my shop here.
+If so, you’ll want to check out my Candy Hearts Baby Bodysuit SVG Bundle featured in my shop here.
 These word SVG files are perfectly sized to fit with a baby bodysuit shown in this tutorial – just choose your desired word file, open the SVG in Cricut Design Space, and continue the tutorial!

 Want to see all of my Cricut earring & jewelry tutorials?
 CLICK HERE